Stalking the Night Fantastic

-Stalking the Night Fantastic was designed by Richard Tucholka, Chris Beiting, and Robert Sadler, and published by Tri-Tac Inc. in 1983 as a square-bound 104-page book.
-It was inspired by the campy "creature of the week" horror show Kolchak: the Night Stalker (explaining the game's awkward title).
-The following year, Tri-tac published a second edition that was ring-bound.

 Description

 Stalking the Night Fantastic is an eccentric supernatural horror system set in the near future in which the players are agents of the ultra-secret Bureau 13, an organization dedicated to fighting the growing influence of black magic and the supernatural.

 The character creation system uses 17 abilities to define a player character, most determined by rolling four six-sided dice then subtracting 4, resulting in a range of 0-20.
 Some are determined by rolling 2 dice and subtracting 20, or are calculated from previously generated ability scores.
 Once abilities have been determined, occupational skills and other skills are determined.

-There are also rules for magic and psionics, and two combat systems: a "Recommended Play" version for players, and a "Fast Play" system for NPCs.
+There are also rules for magic and psionics.
+The game has two combat systems, a complicated "Recommended Play" system for players, and a streamlined "Fast Play" system for non-player characters.
 In addition, there are over twenty different tables covering various ways that characters can die, from asphyxiation to car accidents.